PRL-PRG/codedj-parasite/README.md

     sudo apt-get install libssl-dev libgit2-dev

+# TODO fixes

+- error is reported as update with key value, should become error
+- when such error is found, all log since updatestart should be deleted...

 # Future Features

 These are the features that we are currently bound to implement in the order of their implementation: